You are in: Artistic Research > Ecological Disturbance to Creative Interruption

 Locals told me the fire was part of a traditional practice.

-Scholars believe it’s primarily the shepherds who burn vegetation at the right time to encourage new plant growth for better grazing [2].
+Experts say that shepherds burn vegetation at specific times to encourage new plant growth and better grazing conditions[10].

-According to experts, this practice is legally complex in Italy [5].
-Other experts say these fires lead to more harmful fires [6].
-Some experts note that controlled burns, which were seen as evil in some countries in recent years, are now being used again in others [7].
+According to experts, these practices are legally complex in Italy[11].
+Other experts say these fires lead to more harmful fires[12].
+Some experts note that controlled burns, which were seen as evil in some countries in recent years, are now being used again in others[13].

 3. Shared Conversations